faizalzakaria/faizalzakaria.github.io/_posts/2017-08-26-heartbit-of-a-laptop.md

 But things that I realized was, it was a challenge for me to stay in a 1 coffee shop for a longer period of time, when I'm working alone.
 Why ?
-Because every 3 hours, I would defenitely need a restroom, to do a quick business or sometimes worst, I need a quick dump.
+Because every 3 hours, I would definitely need a restroom, to do a quick business or sometimes worst, I need a quick dump.
 Leaving my laptop unattended is just too risky (or maybe I just too paranoid).
 And most of the time, I ended up packing up my bag and leave, and then hop on to the next coffee shop.
 Sometimes I just don't feel like moving to another coffee shop, but I'm just too paranoid to leave it unattended although all I need is just in average likely 5 - 10 minutes.